NEW: "I flipped out. I can't wait," the teen's grandmother says

 “At no time during these criminal proceedings was her identity determined to be false,” the agency says.

-It says criminal database searches and biometric verification revealed no information to invalidate her claims.
+It says criminal database searches and biometric verification revealed no information to invalidate Jakadrien’s claims.

-Jackson says it doesn't make sense, explaining that the immigration agency took her fingerprints but failed to match them to the name she gave.
+He says the immigration agency took Jakadrien’s fingerprints but failed to match them to the name she gave.
+The name matched a woman wanted by Interpol, Jackson says, so they “shipped her on through.”

 The agency says it is taking the allegations very seriously and is “fully and immediately investigating the matter in order to expeditiously determine the facts of the case.”

-Pictures of the teen taken in Colombia showed her sitting on men's laps smoking marijuana, her grandmother said.
-But she appeared to be reaching out for help, she said, listing on Facebook the names of everyone at parties, perhaps so she could be traced.
+Pictures of Jakadrien in Colombia showed her sitting on men’s laps smoking marijuana, her grandmother said.
+But Jakadrien, she said, seemed to be reaching out for help, listing on Facebook the names of everyone at parties, perhaps so she could be traced.

-Her family's lawyer says he doesn't believe that the girl was trying to fake her way out of the United States by adopting a false identity throughout the process.
+Jackson says he doesn’t believe Jakadrien was trying to fake her way out of the country by using the false name throughout the process.

 “I don’t buy that she had the wherewithal to be able to bamboozle the government,” Jackson says.
 “You know, kids are scared when they get around authorities. … To think that you could bamboozle them to create a new identity, it just doesn’t make sense.”

-Colombia's foreign ministry said Thursday it was investigating what sort of verification its consulate in Texas requested before giving the girl an expedited provisional passport as part of deportation proceedings, as well as how she got work authorization for training at a call center as part of the government's "Welcome Home" program.
+The ministry said it was investigating what sort of verification its consulate in Texas requested before giving the girl an expedited provisional passport as part of deportation proceedings, and how Jakadrien received work authorization for training at a call center as part of the government’s “Welcome Home” program.

-Attorneys with the program made a sworn declaration in front of a notary pointing to "inexact information" that allowed her to receive work papers, the foreign ministry said.
+Attorneys with the program made a sworn declaration in front of a notary with “inexact information” that allowed her to receive work papers, the foreign ministry said.

 “Those lawyers are no longer providing services to the Ministry of Foreign Affairs,” the statement said.

-Ed Lavandera, Jorge Asdrubal Garcia Romero, Luis Carlos Velez, Jamie Crawford and Nick Valencia contributed to this report.
+Ed Lavandera, Jorge Asdrubal Garcia Romero, Luis Carlos Velez and Nick Valencia contributed to this report for CNN.